quipucords/yupana/docs/source/openshift.md

 ## Running Locally in OpenShift

+OpenShift templates are provided for all service resources.
+Each template includes parameters to enable customization to the target environment.

+The `Makefile` targets include scripting to dynamically pass parameter values into the OpenShift templates.
+A developer may define parameter values by placing a parameter file into the `yupana.git/openshift/parameters` directory.

+Examples of parameter files are provided in the `yupana.git/openshift/parameters/examples` directory.
+For development, you can copy each of the example environment files into the `parameters` directory and remove the `.example` extension.

+The `Makefile` scripting applies parameter values only to matching templates based on matching the filenames of each file.
+For example, parameters defined in `secret.env` are applied *only* to the `secret.yaml` template.
+As a result, common parameters like `NAMESPACE` must be defined consistently within *each* parameter file.

+Once you have set up the environment files for the templates, you can begin deploying using the provided make commands.
 To start a barebones OpenShift cluster that will persist configuration between restarts, you can run the following:

 ```

     make oc-up

 ```

  Once the cluster is running, you can deploy Yupana and PostgreSQL by running the following: